The Knives Out film series has hit their third instalment with the Knives Out: Wake Up Dead Man hitting the box office.

 “Wicks is in opposition to Jud's viewpoint, which is, ‘Let's open our arms.
 Let's go to people where they're at.
 Let's meet people who have need in their life, and let's meet them at that level.’”

-The film is continuing to raise eyebrows with the message that Christianity is all about love and forgiveness being put into the mainstream film industry.
+The film is continuing to raise eyebrows, with the message that Christianity centres on love and forgiveness being put into the mainstream film industry.